What is micro-generation?

 The proposed micro-generation policy has the potential to assist Ireland’s achievement of its emissions targets and upholds the concept of community empowerment as emphasised in the Climate Action Plan.
 However, this consultation deals only with the high-level design of the scheme.
 A detailed assessment of the structures required both in terms of administering and managing the scheme reviews will be undertaken separately.

-If you wish to discuss this proposed scheme, please contact a member of our Energy, Utilities & Projects team.
+If you wish to discuss this proposed scheme, please contact a member of our Energy team.

 The content of this article is provided for information purposes only and does not constitute legal or other advice.